PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-* On prison support submit mines, include /mines info a all?
+* DONE: On prison support submit mines, include /mines info a all?
- -

 * The command /mines delete does not appear to be working
+ - Cannot reproduce

-To all headers that are displayed in prison commands, show the prison's version to the far right.
+* DONE: To all headers that are displayed in prison commands, show the prison's version to the far right.

 * Eliminate the following message from logging an error, but just keep a note in the code: